manasuii/Beginner-ML-Projects/README.md

 Result: Achieved ~63% accuracy using only two features.

 Project no3-
 Built a small ML project that uses Navier_bayes theorrem to clasify spam messages.
-The data set has been adapted through
+The data set has been adapted through kagle datasets